 Completing the Publish to the PowerShell Gallery

-Finally, I think I have everything ready to publish the module to the PowerShell Gallery using the Publish-Module cmdlet.
+Finally, publish the module to the PowerShell Gallery using the Publish-Module cmdlet.
 Microsoft’s documentation recommends running this using -WhatIf and -Verbose to identify and remediate any issues before attempting to publish for real.

-First, I take my API key and save it to a variable named $apiKey.
-Next, I run the Publish-Module cmdlet pointing to my folder containing my module and manifest and specify my API key.
+First, save your PowerShell API key to a variable named $apiKey.
+Next, run the Publish-Module cmdlet pointing to the folder containing the module and manifest and specify the API key variable.

 Publish-Module `